 Introduction

-Coronavirus disease (Covid-19) is a contagious disease caused by a newly-discovered virus known as SAR-CoV-2 (1).
-The World Health Organisation (WHO) declared Covid-19 a pandemic on 11 March 2020 (2).
-Leading health organisations including WHO are working with medical experts, government bodies and public health scientists to expand scientific knowledge for tracking the spread and consequences of the virus with an aim of providing timely advice in controlling and minimising the transmission and impact of the virus (3).
+Coronavirus disease (Covid-19) is a contagious disease caused by a newly-discovered virus known as SAR-CoV-2 [1].
+The World Health Organisation (WHO) declared Covid-19 a pandemic on 11 March 2020 [2].
+Leading health organisations including WHO are working with medical experts, government bodies and public health scientists to expand scientific knowledge for tracking the spread and consequences of the virus with an aim of providing timely advice in controlling and minimising the transmission and impact of the virus [3].
 The WHO has published a number of guidelines, strategies and action plans.
-According to the United Nations (UN) (4), the coronavirus pandemic has revealed unambiguous global inequities, fragilities, and unsustainable practices, and has exerted its impact all over the world (4).
+According to the United Nations (UN) [4], the coronavirus pandemic has revealed unambiguous global inequities, fragilities, and unsustainable practices, and has exerted its impact all over the world [4].

-It is well-established that Covid-19 causes a wide variety of symptoms (5).
-It may cause prolonged illness and persistent symptoms not only in the elderly and individuals with underlying conditions, but also in young adults and people with no or few chronic underlying medical conditions (6).
-Coronavirus causes interstitial pneumonia and respiratory distress syndrome, which may lead to multiple organ failure (7).
-The virus may affect different organs and body systems such as heart (damage to heart muscle, heart failure), lungs (damage to lung tissue and restrictive lung failure), brain and nervous system (anosmia, consequences of thrombo-embolic events, such as stroke, cognitive impairment), mental health (anxiety, depression, sleep disturbance) and musculoskeletal problems and fatigue (8).
-Patients who recover may continue to be affected with hypoxia, shortness of breath and reduced ability to work (9, 10).
-Recent reports suggest that some patients may develop medical complications and 11%-24% of Covid-19 patients may experience long-term symptoms even after three months from the onset of Covid-19 illness (8, 11, 12).
+It is well-established that Covid-19 causes a wide variety of symptoms [5].
+It may cause prolonged illness and persistent symptoms not only in the elderly and individuals with underlying conditions, but also in young adults and people with no or few chronic underlying medical conditions [6].
+Coronavirus causes interstitial pneumonia and respiratory distress syndrome, which may lead to multiple organ failure [7].
+The virus may affect different organs and body systems such as heart (damage to heart muscle, heart failure), lungs (damage to lung tissue and restrictive lung failure), brain and nervous system (anosmia, consequences of thrombo-embolic events, such as stroke, cognitive impairment), mental health (anxiety, depression, sleep disturbance) and musculoskeletal problems and fatigue [8].
+Patients who recover may continue to be affected with hypoxia, shortness of breath and reduced ability to work [9, 10].
+Recent reports suggest that some patients may develop medical complications and 11%-24% of Covid-19 patients may experience long-term symptoms even after three months from the onset of Covid-19 illness [8, 11, 12].
 Because of the above reasons, Covid-19 may lead to poorer health-related quality of life (HRQoL) of the patients infected both in short and long term.

-Impacts of an illness usually go beyond its clinical outcome such as mortality and morbidity, and encompass subjective measures in terms of HRQoL (13).
-HRQoL is a multi-dimensional concept that includes domains related to physical, mental, social and emotional functioning (14).
+Impacts of an illness usually go beyond its clinical outcome such as mortality and morbidity, and encompass subjective measures in terms of HRQoL [13].
+HRQoL is a multi-dimensional concept that includes domains related to physical, mental, social and emotional functioning [14].
 There are a number of HRQoL measurement tools, some of which are generic and some disease specific.
-Generic HRQoL tools (e.g. SF-36 (36-item Short-Form health survey), SF-6D (Short-Form 6 Dimension) derived from the SF-36, and EQ-5D (EuroQol- 5 Dimension)) are widely used to assess multi-dimensional domains of the health and well-being of different populations (15).
-Disease specific quality of life assessment instruments related to pulmonary disease include St. George Respiratory Questionnaire (SGRQ) and Clinical COPD Questionnaire (CCQ) (16, 17), which have been used in HRQoL assessment of Covid-19 patients (10, 18).
+Generic HRQoL tools (e.g. SF-36 (36-item Short-Form Health Survey), SF-6D (Short-Form 6 Dimension) derived from the SF-36, and EQ-5D (EuroQol- 5 Dimension)) are widely used to assess multi-dimensional domains of the health and well-being of different populations [15].
+Disease specific quality of life assessment instruments related to pulmonary disease include St. George Respiratory Questionnaire (SGRQ) and Clinical COPD Questionnaire (CCQ) [16, 17], which have been used in HRQoL assessment of Covid-19 patients [10, 18].

 Various measures have been taken by different countries in controlling the spread of the virus ranging from city-level quarantine, local lockdown, closing borders to patient-level isolation.
-Research shows that social distancing measures (e.g. ‘stay-at-home order’), use of masks and closures of restaurants, bars, and entertainment-related businesses considerably reduce the spread of Covid-19 (19, 20).
-However, such measures not only affect economy and education, but also affect the physical and mental health, and quality of life of restricted patients ((21-24).
-Studies from the USA and Bangladesh evidenced that social distancing measures, such as ‘a stay-at-home order’, is associated with greater health risks, financial worry, and loneliness (25, 26).
+Research shows that social distancing measures (e.g. ‘stay-at-home order’), use of masks and closures of restaurants, bars, and entertainment-related businesses considerably reduce the spread of Covid-19 [19, 20].
+However, such measures not only affect economy and education, but also affect the physical and mental health, and quality of life of restricted patients [21-24].
+Studies from the USA and Bangladesh evidenced that social distancing measures, such as ‘a stay-at-home order’, is associated with greater health risks, financial worry, and loneliness [25, 26].